 Servicing overgrown lawns causes a considerably increased wear & tear on machines as opposed to servicing lawns that have been regularly maintained.
 Best practice in cutting an overgrown lawn is to cut it once at a high deck setting, cut it a second time at a lower deck setting, and repeat that process depending on how long the grass has become in order to achieve a finely manicured lawn post service.

-Servicing an overgrown lawn can take twice or three times as long to cut compared to a lawn that has been maintained properly.
-When a crew dedicates this much time to getting a lawn down to a manageable length the cost of labor also rises.
-The same crew could have taken care of three properties in the time it takes to service an overgrown lawn; like with any service pricing is modified to reflect that.
+Servicing an overgrown lawn can take two or three times as long to cut compared to a lawn that has been maintained properly.
+When a crew dedicates additional time to a property, the cost of labor also rises.
+The same crew could have taken care of three properties in the time it takes to service an overgrown lawn; like with any service, pricing is modified to reflect that.

 That's easy!
 Just make sure you're getting your lawn cut regularly.
 You live at your home so you know your lawn better than anyone.
 Best practice is to order recurring service so your lawn is well-kept all season long without having to think about it!
 Recurring customers who have been serviced by LawnGuru within the previous week or two and do not skip service appointments will never be charged an overgrowth fee.
 During the slower growth periods, customers usually switch to a bi-weekly or monthly schedule and are able to avoid excess growth at their property each service.